Vivek282002/WanderLust/README.md

 ## 🌐 Live Demo
-You can view the live application here: WanderLust on Render
+You can view the live application here: https://wanderlust-rkzn.onrender.com/

 ## ✨ Key Features